gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With the above, any dependency in the `com.example` group will be ignored by the lock state validation or writing.

 See the documentation for more details on [ignored dependencies in locking](userguide/dependency_locking.html#ignoring_dependencies).

-## Gradle init improvements

-<-- TBD: add something if we think it is worth mentioning, see #14219 and #14210 -->

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.